You’ve got nine whole weeks left on your pregnancy countdown, but baby didn’t get the memo?!

 Do babies born at 31 weeks need NICU?

-Babies born at 31 weeks might be ready to go home after a month or so of specialized care.
+But generally speaking, babies born at 31 weeks might be ready to go home after a month or so of specialized care.

 Can babies born at 31 weeks breathe on their own?

 Most babies born at 31 weeks will still require help breathing, to begin with, either by a ventilator or respirator, and they may be treated with a surfactant that coats the inside of their lungs and helps with lung inflation.

 What is the survival rate of 31 weeks premature?